 (i) the raising of tariff charges on imported commodities or services that compete with commodities or services provided by the local industry,

 (ii) the lowering of tariff charges on imported commodities or services that are used by the local industry

-The Legal and Corporate Services Division is central to the Commission's operation.
-It provides internal legal serives to the Board of Commissioners the Directorate.
-It also assists in the handling of ompetition and Tariffs cases at the full scale investigation stage, and in preparing cases for public or stakeholder hearings.
+The Legal & Corporate Services Division is central to the Commission's operation.
+It provides internal legal serives to the Board of Commissioners and the Directorate.
+It also assists in the handling of competition and tariffs cases.
 It therefore plays the crucial role of linking the Directorate's investigative functions with the Board of Commissioners' adjudicative functions.

 The Unit is responsible for the following:

 a) providing research services to all Operational Divisions